-In 2017 I co-founded Pigeon Studio with Ferdinand Kuznik — in 2019 I will begin a new adventure!
+In 2017 I co-founded Pigeon Studio with Ferdinand Kuznik — in 2019 I will begin a new adventure by focusing on teaching and working as a sole practitioner!
 Read the full statement from me and Ferdinand below:

 Friends, Colleagues, and Clients

 Thank you all for following Pigeon Studio’s work over the past two years.
 It is with a mix of sadness and excitement that we announce Keefer will be leaving Pigeon this year to focus on developing his teaching career.
 Moving forward, he will be accepting a small number of commissions each year as a sole practitioner.
 He will stay on to wrap up the existing projects he is involved with but will be winding down his involvement with the studio immediately.
 Ferdinand Kuznik will continue operating Pigeon Studio, narrowing the scope of the firm to focus primarily on aesthetics-forward real-estate development while continuing the attentive client service we’ve worked hard to provide since our launch in 2017.

 As architects, we spend our time constantly balancing visions of what is possible with actual circumstances.
 Our original vision for Pigeon Studio — of a nimble, collaborative design practice that is multifaceted without compromise — still remains.
 However, our personal circumstances and immediate interests have changed.
 It is our mutual hope that further down the road the possibility of carrying out this original vision will reemerge.

 In the meantime, we are both excited about our next steps and look forward to sharing our respective journeys with all of you.

 With hope for new beginnings,

 On February 28th Keefer will be at the IIT Career Fair in Herman Hall from 12-4pm representing the Architecture Lobby and talking to job-seeking students about knowing their rights as an employee, avoiding unsavory employers, and negotiating better compensation and conditions!